-But let's say you are someone who likes to play a round or two in the winter, and you come ready to play with your normal golf balls in tow.
-You may notice while playing that your balls tend to fly lower and are not as effective as they would be during warm weather, but why is that?
+Let’s say you are someone who likes to play a round or two in the winter (make sure to keep warm feet), and you come ready to play with your everyday favorite golf balls in tow.
+You may notice while playing that your balls tend to fly lower and are not as effective as they would be during warm weather.

 Callaway ERC Soft

 To start is the new “Dual Soft Fast Core, which allows fast ball speeds off of a player’s drive.
-Drives of this kind are hard to get with other low compression balls making this a great cold weather choice.
+Drives of this kind are hard to get with other low compression balls making this a great winter choice.

 Adding to this balls features are the increased spin and control of the ball off of iron shots.
 These combined features make the ERC Soft one of the most accurate cold weather balls available.